Manoz/split-me/README.md

 For questions, comments or bug reports, please go to [WordPress forums](http://wordpress.org/support/theme/split-me) or contact me on Twitter [@Manoz](http://www.twitter.com/Manoz) or also on Github.

 ### Changelog

+### 2.4.4 - 01.05.2014
+* Remove theme option page
+* Add custom settings in the WP Customizer
+* Changed the default title and menu colors
+* Removed crappy gradients
+* This theme can generate candies.
+Yummy!

 ### 2.4.3 - 29.04.2014
 * Background Image if IE < IE 10